tyler-ingebrand/IntroToRL/README.md

 - Create new project
 - Go to settings (top right) > Project > Python Interpreter > Add package "stable-baselines3" (Use the plus sign, this will take some time to download)
 - Do the same thing for package "pyglet"
+- Copy + Paste the scripts from this repo for starting points.

 ## Starting point.
 Play with the provided scripts.
 - Run show_MDPs.py to see MDPs in action.
 They are basically games.